Sea otter conservation: Background

-Once on the verge of extinction, the recovery of the sea otter is considered one of the greatest successes in marine conservation.
+The recovery of the sea otter from the verge of extinction is considered one of the greatest successes in marine conservation.

 The sea otter (Enhydra lutris) is a marine mammal living near the shores of the North Pacific, from northern Japan, the Kuril Islands and Kamchatka east across the Aleutian Islands and along the North American coast to Mexico.
 It has the thickest fur in the animal kingdom.
 Between 1741 and 1911, a period of extensive hunting for sea otter pelts, known as "the Great Hunt", brought the world population to 1,000 – 2,000 individuals in a fraction of the species' historic range.
 Since then, most commercial hunting of the species has been banned, although a limited amount of hunting by indigenous peoples has been permitted.

 The sea otter preys mostly upon invertebrates such as sea urchins, diverse mollusks and crustaceans, and some species of fish.
 In most of its range, it is a keystone species, with a stabilizing effect on its local ecosystem that is disproportionate to its size and abundance.
-Specifically, sea otters control sea urchin populations, and the absence of these species would result in extensive damage to the kelp forest ecosystems, including the inshore species that rely on them as well.
+Sea otters control sea urchin populations which, left unchecked, can destroy kelp forests and harm the species relying on these ecosystems.

 Because of the sea otter's crucial ecological role, as well as the animal's aesthetic and cultural value, particular efforts have been made to protect the species and to expand its range.
 Conservation of the sea otter is complicated by the fact that some of its preferred prey species, such as some species of abalone, crabs, and clams, are also eaten by humans.
 Because of the species' reputation for depleting shellfish resources, advocates for commercial, recreational, and subsistence shellfish harvesting have often opposed allowing the sea otter's range to increase, and there have even been instances of fishermen and others illegally killing them.